Forged in Faith and Fire: The Extraordinary Rise of the Military Orders

 Land and Agriculture

 Donations were the lifeblood of the orders.
 From their founding, pious nobles and kings granted them vast estates, castles, and whole villages across Europe.
-A Templar commanderie or Hospitaller preceptory was a self-sufficient farm or manor managed by a commander.
+A Templar commanderie or Hospitaller preceptory was a self-sufficient agricultural estate managed by a commander.
 These estates produced grain, wine, wool, and livestock.
 The revenues were sent to regional treasuries and then forwarded to the Holy Land to fund the war effort.
 The orders became masters of agricultural management, employing serfs and lay brothers.
 This network of properties made them the largest institutional landowners in many European kingdoms.

 Banking and Financial Services